-The purpose of a facet or zygapophysial joint injection is to decrease pain, find out where the pain is coming from or both.
-The facet joints are small joints located in the back of the spine and allow the spine to move in multiple directions.
-The medication is placed directly the joint space.
+The purpose of an epidural injection is to decrease pain, find out where the pain is coming from or both.
+The medication is placed directly into the epidural space, which is outside the dura, a fluid filled sack that protects the brain, spinal cord and nerves.
 To ensure proper placement of the medication, the procedure is performed under fluoroscopic imaging, a low dose type x-ray.

 These injections usually contain steroid and/or local anesthetic medications.
-Steroid medication can reduce inflammation and pain.
+Steroid medication can reduce inflammation and pain from the disc, nerves and other structures.

 Generally, these procedures are performed in the surgery center.
 The patient will be asked to change into a hospital gown.
 An IV may be started for medications and safety.
 A brief pre-procedure history and physical examination are performed.
 All patient medications taken at home will be reviewed to ensure there are no contraindications to the procedure and that the patient has complied with pre-procedure instructions.
 The patient will be required to have a complete list of all medication normally taken at home.
 The patient is then transported to the procedure room and positioned on an x-ray table.
 The skin will then be cleaned with a sterile soap and draped in a sterile fashion.
 The skin over the injection target site is then anesthetized with a local anesthetic.
 Fluoroscopy is then used to guide a needle into the proper location.
 Contrast dye is administered (unless the patient has allergies to iodine) to confirm placement and the medication is slowly injected.
 Once the procedure is completed, the patient returns to the recovery area for approximately 30 minutes to rest.